canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration.rst

       $ sudo add-apt-repository ppa:maas/stable

-   Currently (late June, 2015), Ubuntu 14.04 installs MAAS 1.7 by default.
+   Currently (January, 2016), Ubuntu 14.04 installs MAAS 1.7 by default.
-   This PPA holds version 1.8 of MAAS, which is the recommended version for certification testing, although MAAS 1.7 is also acceptable.
-This document describes MAAS 1.8, so if you skip this step, some details will differ.
+   This PPA holds version 1.9 of MAAS, which is the recommended version for certification testing, although MAAS 1.7 and 1.8 are also acceptable.
+This document describes MAAS 1.9, so if you skip this step, some details will differ.

 #.
 Several scripts and configuration files, some of which are quite